vinkla/instagram/README.md

 $ composer require vinkla/instagram php-http/message php-http/guzzle6-adapter
 ```

-## Disclaimer

-Instagram will [deprecate their API](https://www.instagram.com/developer/) in favor of the new [Instagram Graph API](https://developers.facebook.com/products/instagram/) in early 2020.
-There are currently no plans to add Graph API support to this package.
-If you want to keep this package alive and add support for the new API, please submit a pull request.

 ## Usage

 First you need to generate an access token using Pixel Union's [access token generator](http://instagram.pixelunion.net) or by creating an [Instagram application](https://www.instagram.com/developer/authentication).